The Evo is an evolution of the original HiFace USB-stick-type interface

-The original HiFace offered an affordable and simple solution to converting USB to spdif audio.
+The original HiFace offered an affordable and simple solution for converting USB to S/PDIF audio.
 The new Evo does not only that, but it also offers its output signals in all audio formats known to man.
 But the biggest thing is that it sounds a lot better.
 Make that A LOT.

-I won’t get into the technical details too much here as it is the sound that counts.
-Basically, the insides are comparable to those of the original HiFace but instead of taking its power from the USB bus, the circuitry inside the interface now has a connection for an outboard power supply (not supplied) and on the inside uses dedicated lines to several circuits.
+I won’t get into the technical details too much here, as it is the sound that counts.
+Basically, the insides are comparable to those of the original HiFace, but instead of taking its power from the USB bus, the circuitry inside the interface now has a connection for an outboard power supply (not supplied) and, on the inside, uses dedicated lines to several circuits.
 The USB power is not used anymore at all.
-The outside power supply means that you can experiment with different supplies but also with batteries.
+The outside power supply means you can experiment with different supplies and batteries.

-The HiFace EVO has all connectivity known to man and I’m not exaggerating!
-There’s AES/EBU, Cinch, BNC, Toslink, ST glass (Wadia or Levinson users take note!) and even I2S.
-The added bonus is that you can connect multiple devices simultaneously such as in my case, the living room and the secondary room.
-In addition, it is now possible to supply an outboard clock signal by means of a master clock.
+The HiFace EVO has all the connectivity known to man, and I’m not exaggerating!
+There’s AES/EBU, Cinch, BNC, Toslink, ST glass (Wadia or Levinson users, take note!), and even I2S.
+The bonus is that you can connect multiple devices simultaneously, such as in my case, the living room and the secondary room.
+In addition, it is now possible to supply an outboard clock signal using a master clock.

 Review part 1 – Windows PC

 I used it with a 13v Theta power supply (nothing more than a regular plugin adapter, no magic inside) and experimented with batteries later.
 I also experimented with Mac, but more on that later.
-The first test was carried out in combination with my main Windows XP computer, via a long RG59 coax cable, straight into my Levinson no.360S DAC.
-For USB connection I used a standard cable.
-Even though I’m sure that here too, cables can matter, I have made no comparisons yet.
-As playback application lately I’ve been using iTunes in combination with a handy program called Virtual Cable that provides a direct connection between playback application and soundcard (kernel streaming) for iTunes which is otherwise routed through kmix and normally doesn’t sound very good on Windows.
-For more information about this see the “Optimising iTunes for Windows” article elsewhere on this site.
+The first test was carried out with my main Windows XP computer via a long RG59 coax cable, straight into my Levinson no.360S DAC.
+For the USB connection, I used a standard cable.
+Even though I’m sure that here, too, cables can matter, I have made no comparisons yet.
+As a playback application lately, I’ve been using iTunes in combination with a handy program called Virtual Cable that provides a direct connection between the playback application and soundcard (kernel streaming) for iTunes, which is otherwise routed through kmix and normally doesn’t sound very good on Windows.
+For more information about this, see the “Optimising iTunes for Windows” article elsewhere on this site.

-The EVO’s sound is big, airy, fluid, fast, rhythmic, focused and very open yet there is no clinical quality to the sound at all.
+The EVO’s sound is big, airy, fluid, fast, rhythmic, focused, and very open, yet there is no clinical quality to the sound at all.
 The sound just captivated me and made my foot tap.
-It was certainly very engaging but I felt that the EMU still had more balls so I swapped back.
-Indeed, the EMU has a more solid, grounded sound but for the first time I wasn’t quite sure whether I liked it more.
-So the EMU had a beefier sound which helps my Magnepans from sounding too thin with computer audio but otherwise, the EVO was clearly better.
-The EVO had a wider soundstage while managing at once to even sound more focused than the EMU.
-In addition, it was now painfully clear that my dear EMU was somewhat congested in the higher treble as well as clearly being less intricately and finely detailed.
-This last aspect was already made apparent during earlier comparisons, for example with the Weiss, but there was always a tradeoff.
+It was certainly very engaging, but I felt the EMU still had more balls so I swapped back.
+Indeed, the EMU has a more solid, grounded sound, but for the first time, I wasn’t quite sure whether I liked it more.
+So the EMU had a beefier sound, which helps my Magnepans from sounding too thin with computer audio, but otherwise, the EVO was clearly better.
+The EVO had a wider soundstage while managing at once to sound even more focused than the EMU.
+In addition, it was now painfully clear that my dear EMU was somewhat congested in the higher treble and less finely detailed.
+This last aspect was already made apparent during earlier comparisons, for example, with the Weiss DAC, but there was always a tradeoff.
 Not so here.
-The bass is slightly less full but it is very deep and smooth.
-It just sounds right.
+The bass comes across as slightly less full but is just more accurate, very deep and smooth, and it just sounds right.
 This was a real surprise!
-I was prepared to see a situation where one was better at this aspect and the other better at another aspect but here was a situation where the Evo actually was better in almost all aspects.
+I was prepared to see a situation where one was better at this aspect and the other better at another, but here was a situation where the Evo was better in almost all aspects.

 Using a 9v battery instead of a wall wart power supply makes for a transformation in sound.
-I know that many people might not believe in this but I swear it’s true.
-I do have some earlier knowledge gained from the other battery powered units that I use, such as the Jeff Rowland BPSes for the pre- and power amps.
+I know that many people might not believe in this, but I swear it’s true.
+I have some earlier knowledge gained from the other battery-powered units I use, such as the Jeff Rowland BPSes for the pre- and power amps.
 What the BPSses do for the Rowlands, the 9v Battery does for the EVO, to some extent.
-Sound becomes more free-flowing, less aggressive, more fluid and organic.
-But like the BPSses, the EVO with battery also tends to slow the sound down a bit and takes a considerable amount of bass slam away.
-And it is this latter aspect that makes me not want to use batteries with the EVO even though for certain music styles the battery improves the music in such a way that you actually don’t feel like listening to a computer anymore at all.
+The sound becomes more free-flowing, less aggressive, fluid, and organic.
+But like the BPSses, the EVO with battery also tends to slow the sound down a bit, taking a considerable amount of bass slam away.
+It is this latter aspect that makes me not want to use batteries with the EVO even though for certain music styles, the battery improves the music in such a way that you don’t feel like listening to a computer anymore at all.

-Now my system already has BPS power for the preamp and power amps and as with all matters audio, you can simply take matters too far.
+Now, my system already has BPS power for the preamp and power amps, and as with all matters audio, you can take matters too far.
 Perhaps if a given audio system is very open and perhaps even a bit clinical, and you can accommodate the loss in bass power, then the battery power for the EVO might be a good thing.

 For the second time, I was surprised by the sound quality of the EVO.
-Even with the MacBook Pro as a source, it was very engaging. (don’t get me wrong: as a computer it is excellent, but it is still a laptop, complete with inherent lower sound quality than a big tower computer).
+Even with the MacBook Pro as a source, it was very engaging. (don’t get me wrong: as a computer, it is excellent, but it is still a laptop, complete with inherently lower sound quality than a big tower computer).
 The first track I played was from a Pat Metheny CD, together with Ana Maria Jopek.
 This track was immensely enjoyable via the Mac.
-It was so engaging that I almost forgot that I was doing a test but as soon as I realized that again, I swapped sources and listened to the cd, spinning in the Levinson.
+It was so engaging that I almost forgot that I was doing a test, but as soon as I realized that again, I swapped sources and listened to the CD, spinning in the Levinson.
 Mmmmmmm.
 Could it be that it was actually less enjoyable?
 This was unexpected.
-The CD sounded fuller and more relaxed, but also less open and explicit.
-I was quick to start comparing the next cd, from George Duke.
-This time the situation was reversed in that the Mac sounded nice but the CD added more realness and a more analog quality to it.
-It seems that the first track was helped by the more explicit sound of the EVO while the second was not.
-After these first impressions I listened to many more tracks from the Mac and have to conclude that with the addition of the Evo, the Macbook certainly sounds very impressive and with certain tracks even simply magical but overall still cannot compete with a tower PC – as long as that tower PC also makes use of the EVO that is!
+The CD sounded fuller and more relaxed but also less open and explicit.
+I was quick to start comparing the next CD from George Duke.
+This time, the situation was reversed in that the Mac sounded nice, but the CD added more realness and a more analog quality to it.
+It seems that the first track was helped by the more explicit sound of the EVO, while the second was not.
+After these first impressions, I listened to many more tracks from the Mac and have to conclude that with the addition of the Evo, the Macbook certainly sounds very impressive and with certain tracks even simply magical but overall still cannot compete with a tower PC – as long as that tower PC also makes use of the EVO that is!

-After I obtained a 25 meter long ST glass cable, I compared it to the standard Belden RG59 coaxial cable and found out that ST glass is superior.
+After obtaining a 25-meter-long ST glass cable, I compared it to the standard Belden RG59 coaxial cable and found that ST glass is superior.
 At 25 meters, RG59 tends to add some artificial sharpness, attack, and coarseness to the sound, compared to a 1-meter cable of the same make.
 The good news is that this kind of difference theoretically doesn’t exist with ST Glass.
-This standard is devised for application in telecom in lengths of hundreds of meters.
-Of course you do need a DA converter that has the appropriate input (the older Levinsons, Krells and Wadias do) but then there are only upsides.
-The cable is thin, costs almost no money (I paid less than 40 dollars for 25 meters) and has no losses.
+This standard is devised for telecom applications in hundreds of meters.
+Of course, you need a DA converter with the appropriate input (the older Levinsons, Krells, and Wadias do), but otherwise, there are only upsides.
+The cable is thin, costs almost no money (I paid less than 40 dollars for 25 meters), and has no losses.
 The ST glass connection made the HiFace even better.
-It now sounds more like the KingRex UC192 (which is superfluid and silky) buta with better slam and bigger, deeper bass.
-Read about digital cables here.
+It now sounds more like the KingRex UC192 (superfluid and silky) but with more slam and bigger, deeper bass.

-A friend made a high quality linear powersupply (not switching) from a big transformer, high speed rectifiers and high speed capacitors.
-This beefy powersupply was used with the HiFace with excellent results.
-There are aftermarket powersupplies available from several brands, I suggest to shop around, the divident pays!
+A friend made a high-quality linear power supply (not switching) using a big transformer, high-speed rectifiers, and high-speed capacitors.
+This beefy power supply was used with the HiFace with excellent results.
+Aftermarket power supplies are available from several brands, and I suggest shopping around, as the dividend pays!

 This little outboard interface is the first to really challenge my EMU 1212M PCI card not only on technical aspects like resolution and openness but also on musical grounds.
-What remains is the importance of the computer that is used as a source.
-As before, a laptop sounds thinner and less musical than a big computer.
-No matter how you use the EVO though, I can really recommend it.
-What’s more: I will have to buy one myself too!
+What remains is the importance of the computer used as a source.
+As before, the laptop sounded thinner and subjectively less “musical” than the tower PC.
+It works superbly it no matter how you use the EVO.
+What’s more, I will have to buy one myself too!